Are you still counting up the cost of Christmas?

 If you don't know, now would be a good time to add it all up.

 The combination of the pandemic and the consequent increase in online spending has made it hard to ascertain the most recent national figures for seasonal spending.
-Our annual high street spending at Christmas was estimated to be in the region of at least £26bn in 2018.
+Our annual high street spending at Christmas was estimated to have been in the region of at least £26bn in 2018.
 Average household expenditure on Christmas presents in 2018 was around £500.
 In addition, almost £300 per household was spent on food and drink, travel, decorations and other items.
 A survey just before Christmas 2019 indicated that 84% of respondents intended to spend even more last year, despite the economic uncertainties surrounding Brexit.
 And a new survey by American Express in August this year, 2020, shows that Covid-19 isn't deterring people from planning to spend as before during the festive season.
 With increased costs of living and inflation now (2022) that situation could well change this time.

 Nevertheless, Christmas spending creeps up on you.
 Immediately after 25 December last year, you may have started spending for next Christmas, by buying leftover cards, wrapping paper and decorations from the shops; and maybe by investing a little money each week in a Christmas savings scheme at a local retailer - all with a view to saving money next time round.
 On your holidays, you may have started acquiring gifts for friends and family.
 And then there's the big spending rush in the run-up to Christmas itself, when we do most of our seasonal shopping.
 Plus travel, parties, entertainment - the lot.
 Meanwhile, there are the bills from the past Christmas.
 A large number of us start shopping for the next one with those bills still unpaid.
 There is now a growing movement for a 'Buy Nothing Day' to replace Black Friday, both nationally and internationally.